-We are an online text-book, that gives you only the relevant information you need.
+We are an awarding body for Youth Exercise Training, that gives fitness professionals and coaches the platform to become certified in Youth Exercise Training, and continually develop into becoming a Master Youth Exercise Training Specialist (M-YETS).
+Our Youth Training Pro offers a pathway for continued professional development, providing you with continuous learning material.
+Our Youth Training Pro provides further assessments to allow you to certify as a 'Master' coach, setting yourself above the rest.
 With a user-friendly system, you can navigate through variations of exercise, educational resources, and the latest research articles.
 We supply easy to digest articles supported by detailed videos to put your knowledge into practice.

-Whether your a coach, educator, sports scientist, strength and conditioning coach, teacher or parent, we cater for all learners.
-We are currently developing a sports-specific section providing relevant exercises and training programs to support development within key sports, focusing on the key muscles and movements shown to influence the sport.
+Whether your a fitness professional, coach, educator, sports scientist, strength and conditioning coach, teacher or parent, we cater for all learners.
+We are also currently developing a sports-specific section providing relevant exercises and training programs to support development within our Youth Training Pro section.
 Our exercises follow a progressive model, allowing you to select exercises at the appropriate intensity and complexity, progressing and regressing when needed.

 We have a wide range of content, and we will keep on adding.
 We aim to set the benchmark for children to move better.... feel better.... perform better

 We seek to nurture the abilities of children using an evidence-base to develop all aspects of fitness and motor-development.
 Our model depicts how children initially present as ‘organised chaos’ and through targeted drills and structured movement patterns, children can learn to articulate their joints appropriately as they develop motor ‘control’.
 We strive to develop children further than pre-planned movement control by implementing targeted stimuli to challenge all systems, this will aid the development of ‘fluidity’ in movement guiding them closer to technical mastery.